 Read More: Samsung Galaxy Ace 4 CDMA NTC Bundling

-Samsung Galaxy Core Prime is a very well received the phone in the entry-level segment.
-It has a quad-core processor and quite a large screen.
-The camera is decent but there is 720p video record support which only a few phones have.
-We have tested HD video recording in a few Chinese phones and they don’t give good quality result but Core prime is giving a satisfactory result.
+Samsung Galaxy Core Prime is a very well-received phone in the entry-level market.
+It has a new quad-core processor and quite a large screen.
+The camera is decent, but there is only 720p video recording support.
+I have tested HD video recording on a few Chinese phones as well.
+In my view, Core Prime gives better 720p videos compared to Chinese phones at the same price.
+So the phone is giving a satisfactory result.

-Performance of Core Prime is very good for the price.
+The performance of Core Prime is appreciable for the price.
 It is fast and can handle all low to mid-level tasks with ease.
-Samsung’s TouchWiz UI is still crowded and we think they should trim it more to make phones fast.
-In total, if we see all parts of the phone like design, processor, storage, and camera, Core Prime looks like a good value product.
-We like this phone and recommend to people who are looking for a good Samsung smartphone upgrade at this range.
+Samsung’s TouchWiz UI is still crowded.
+I think they should trim it more and make phones fast.
+Overall, Samsung Galaxy Core Prime looks like a good value product if we see all parts like design, processor, storage, and camera.
+This is a good phone, and I recommend it to people who are looking for a good Samsung smartphone upgrade in this range.